Key Takeaways

 The AI market’s growing rapidly, with Grand View Research projecting it to expand by over 40% to over $900 trillion worldwide by 2028.
 With the growth of the market, so grows the AI workforce.
 According to Indeed, demand for those with AI skills and expertise — masters in artificial intelligence, if you will — more than doubled from 2015 to 2018, and there’s no sign this demand will slacken in the coming years.

 The growing AI market is offering lucrative salaries to those who can help it grow: Glassdoor pegs the median artificial intelligence engineer salary at $119,640 annually, and for a machine learning engineer, that median salary climbs to $124,040, both eclipsing the 2020 median US household income of $67,521.
+If you are comparing degree ROI, our sitemap also includes a master’s in artificial intelligence salary guide.

 The promise of high compensation has many students clamoring for more training in AI.
 Increasingly, universities across the globe are heeding the call: master’s degrees in artificial intelligence and machine learning are booming.
 Stanford’s AI Index notes that the 73 respondents to its global survey of leading universities reported increasing graduate offerings teaching practical AI skills by 41.7% over the four academic years leading up to 2020, with faculty specializing in AI growing by 59.1% over the same timeframe.

 But what exactly does a master’s in artificial intelligence entail?
 Who is the course of study designed for?
 And, if someone’s interested, what do they need to consider as they research programs?
 In this article, we’ll give you the low-down to help you figure out if graduate study in artificial intelligence is right for you and how you can be sure you’re making the right choices if and when you start applying.
+If you are still choosing a path, you may also want to compare online master’s in artificial intelligence, master’s in machine learning, and artificial intelligence degree requirements.

 What’s a Master’s in Artificial Intelligence?